text-machine-lab/similarity-loss/README.md

 * `2`: Weighted similarity loss
 * `3`: Soft label loss

+*Notes*
+- Weighted similarity loss is negative (please refer to the paper for mathematical details)
+- Soft label loss considers N nearest word neighbors, where N is a model parameter.
+The nomalization of the encoded true-label token can be switched off by passing the `normalization=False` to the loss constructor. if `N=1` than the loss is identical to regular cross entropy.
+If `N` is equal to the vocabulary size, the loss becomes the _Weighted cross entropy loss_

 ## External usage

 Alternatively, the losses are implemented as PyTorch Module and can be incorporated directly into other models.

-Note that word similarities are computed using pre-trained fastText embeddings availble at ...
+Note that word similarities are computed using pre-trained fastText embeddings availble at [https://fasttext.cc/docs/en/english-vectors.html].
-Other word vectors can be used instead (the location of the file should be spcified).
+Other word vectors can be used instead (the location of the file should be specified).